project-jam/profane-detect/README.md

 ## contributing

-pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change, or [email](mailto:contact@project-jam.is-a.dev) us.
+pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change, or [email](mailto:contact@project-jam.is-a.dev) us, we're happy to receive emails <:)

 please make sure to update tests as appropriate, otherwise it may cause some issues. **oh wow! issues?
 GET OUT AND STOP IF YOU'RE DOING PROBLEMS!**